scarbine/scarbine/README.md

 - 👋 Hi, I’m Sam.
-- 👀 I’m interested in web development.
+-
-- 🌱 I’m currently learning at Nashville Software School.
+- 🌱 I’m currently in a Full stack program at Nashville Software School.

+- Current languages: React, Javascript, HTML, CSS
 - 📫 How to reach me ...

 <!---